Juviro/mythic-commander/clash/next.md

 # Backlog

+* animate card when moved from any zone to battlefield (?)

 * dragging a card briefly shows the card in the original position (prod only because of latency)
   * add context that stores new card positions whenever they are dropped in BattlefieldDropzone.